Welcome.

 “Why would they need to skulk in shadows, when they’re free to shove a hand up your sultan’s ass and use him as a puppet?”

-The alchemist clearly hadn’t recovered his senses.
+Rajeev clearly hadn’t recovered his senses.
 That crass comment could only refer to the Vizier of Harmony, a rakshasa sent by the Hegemony to serve as the Sultan’s closest advisor.
 Everyone knew that the rakshasas were merely diplomats who ensured harmony between Hegemony members.
-The Sultan might not command the Vizier, but neither did he answer to the rakshasa.
+The Sultan might not command the Vizier, but neither did the Vizier control him.

-Master Baig glowered at the alchemist before suggesting, “Perhaps you would prefer to have this meeting tomorrow, when you are better rested.”
+Master Baig glowered before suggesting, “Perhaps you would prefer to have this meeting tomorrow, when you are better rested.”

 “I was dehydrated before, not exhausted,” Rajeev said.
 “This barbaric country is rather short on clean drinking water.”